Online Application Process

 - Wait at least 3 calendar days after the application date

-(You do not have to pick it up exactly when the third day is up, that is just the minimum.)
+(You do not have to pick it up exactly when the third day is up, that is just the minimum, but you MUST give the license to the wedding officiant prior to your ceremony.)

 - Come to Clerk’s Office and provide proof of identity and residence and social security number for both applicants

-- Office hours for marriages applications: M-F 8 AM to 4:30 PM
+- Charlotte office hours for marriages applications: M-F 8 AM to 4:30 PM

 - Please allow for up to 30 minutes spent in our office when picking up the license

-- For any applicant not present a copy of their BIRTH CERTIFICATE and DRIVER’S LICENSE along with their SOCIAL SECURITY NUMBER must be provided
+- For any applicant not present a copy of their BIRTH CERTIFICATE and DRIVER’S LICENSE along with their SOCIAL SECURITY NUMBER must be provided, and it is helpful to have all documents for both.

 We go by the address shown on your picture I.D., so if you have a change of address on the back be sure show us or copy both front and back.
 If your address on your ID is not up-to-date please bring a current bill addressed to you at your current address.